Anonymous-50/Geometric_Deep_Behavioral_Analysis/README.md

 - For packages and dependencies, first create an enviroment using Python, activate the enviroment and run "pip install -r requirements.txt"

 ## Data Preparation
 - In the 'data_preparation' folder contains the files for preparing the pose skeleton files before feeding them to the geometric deep framework.

+## Angular velocity
+- use the 'compute_ang_velocity' file.

 ## Data Loading
 - In the 'data_loader' folder contains the files for loading as binary or triple classification tasks.